-Harvest: Ins ect Managemer nt D4/D Ll Management Amount of Formulation per Tree - 4' DEI рии C Pest/Problem Options Acre Effectiveness REI PHI Comments Whiteflies in open field production, reenhouses; check labels • lamaging densities ii n high tunnel or greenhouse production.
+Harvest: Ins ect Managemer nt Amount of Management Formulation per Pest/Problem Options Acre Effectiveness REI PHI Comments Whiteflies in open field production, reenhouses; check labels - lamaging densities ii n high tunnel or greenhouse production.
 Some materials imidacloprid VG DO NOT apply when bees are foraging.
 IRAC 4A (Admire Pro) 1.3 fl oz (foliar) 12 hr 7 days novaluron (Rimon 0.83 EC) 12 fl oz VG 12 hr 1 day Allow 7 days between applications.
 DO NOT apply more than 36 fl oz/acre per season.
 The use of adjuvants or surfactants is prohibited.
 Rimon use is prohibited in greenhouses.
 Note: Rimon 0.83 EC is not labeled for use against whiteflies in strawberry.
 However, the use patterns for labeled pests are consistent with whitefly control.
 IRAC 15 spiromesifen (Oberon 2 SC) 12 to 16 fl oz VG 12 hr 3 days Use only 3 applications per crop.
 Use in a minimum of 100 gal/acre.
 Oberon is also an effective miticide.
 The Oberon label does not prohibit use in greenhouses.
 IRAC 23. thiamethoxam (Actara) 3 to 4 oz G 12 hr 3 days Do not apply more than 12 oz/acre Actara; allow 10 days between applications.
 DO NOT apply when bees are foraging; after an Actara application, WAIT FIVE DAYS before placing beehives into treated fields.
 Actara use is prohibited in greenhouses.
 IRAC 4A.